Goucher supports student employment through two programs, the Goucher Work Program (GWP) and Federal Work Study Program (FWS).

 How genuine and honest the submitted Statement for Resource is (described below).
 A student will not be penalized for an initial lack of experience.

 The Statement of Resource should further be evaluated on each student's ability to demonstrate the negative impacts of not having another job, as well as how to alleviate the added problems of adding a new job.

 The entire portfolio should be evaluated with the lens of “work ethic”.

 How do I find a Job?

-All on-campus positions are posted through the CDO’s online jobs and internship database, Goucher Recruit.
+All on-campus positions are posted through the CEO’s online jobs and internship database, Goucher Recruit.
 Goucher Recruit is a comprehensive system that lists on-campus, off-campus, full time, and internship positions including community focused work programs through Community Based Learning.
 In addition to locating jobs, you are able to apply for positions and load resumes in your account.
-You can access Goucher Recruit .

 How Do I Get Hired?

 The interview process can be different for each department.
 Some supervisors may require a resume and/or an interview.
 Others may require a short statement of interest, while others will prefer to speak with you in person.
 Interviews for student employment positions are usually informal, but you still want to be prepared and make a good impression.
 For tips and practice preparing for your interviews, visit the Career Education Office.
 You should keep the following advice in mind when preparing for an interview: